Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Results

-We observed in \Cref{sec:recon} how matching a single prototype could be used to reconstruct an invariant set from sparse data.
-However, this demonstration relied on knowing that the observed system exhibited a particular invariant set.
-Can this information be discovered directly from data?

-Here, we extend the previous results by fitting multiple prototypes and using loss residuals to classify input dynamics according to their invariant structures.
-As our prototype set, we choose all four effective systems implied by \Cref{eq:prot}, with $a=\pm\frac{1}{4}$ and $\omega=\pm\frac{1}{2}$.
-Four diffeomorphisms, $H_k$, were fit to data from each observed system in parallel and the one with the minimal value of the equivalence loss defined in \Cref{eq:diffeo-loss} was used to adjudicate class membership.
+SPE can extend beyond the characterization of a given invariant set based on a single prototype, to distinguishing between different potential prototypes using the relative loss in fitting multiple prototypes.
+As our prototype set, we choose all four effective behaviors implied by \Cref{eq:prot}, with $a=\pm\frac{1}{4}$ and $\omega=\pm\frac{1}{2}$.
+Four diffeomorphisms, $H_k(x)$, were fit to each observed system and the one with the minimal value of the equivalence loss defined in \Cref{eq:diffeo-loss} was used to determine class membership.